-For front-line services in particular, creating a culturally and socially diverse workforce that reflects the diverse range of customers it serves and the community in which it is based would be particularly positive for those that interact with them.
+For front-line services in particular, cCreating a culturally and socially diverse workforce that reflects the diverse range of customers it serves and the community in which it is based would be particularly positive for those that interact with them.

 The full BPSS Compliant Pre-Employment Checks will apply only to employees and workers whose role has been identified as necessary.
 However, exceptions will be risk-assessed on a case-by-case basis (and in line with the SHBC Equality Strategy) and may be granted in special circumstances.
 Such approval must be obtained from the appropriate parties.
+HR Manager/Head of HR, Performance and Communications.